UK nuclear needs high CO2 price, market reform

 Britain will need to slap stiff penalties on climate-warming plants or radically change the way the power market works if it is to get new nuclear plants to cut carbon emissions and keep the lights on.

-Britain's new coalition government of pro-nuclear Conservatives and nuclear-skeptic Liberal Democrats plans to set a minimum charge for emitting carbon dioxide, which should make nuclear and renewable energy more attractive to developers by increasing the costs of fossil fuel-fired power plants.
+Britain's new coalition government of pro-nuclear Conservatives and nuclear-skeptic Liberal Democrats plans to set a minimum charge for emitting carbon dioxide, a carbon price floor that should make nuclear and renewable energy more attractive to developers by increasing the costs of fossil fuel-fired power plants.

 Britain's main political parties say new nuclear plants will get no additional subsidy and the utilities hoping to build them have said they do not need any.

-But low gas prices, tight credit and uncertainty over long-term power prices will likely put off nuclear investors, unless the carbon price is much higher than current levels — potentially killing off gas plants — or the market is redesigned.
+But low gas prices, tight credit and uncertainty over long-term power prices will likely put off nuclear investors, and a low carbon price will not help unless it is much higher than current levels — potentially killing off gas plants — or the market is redesigned.

 "If you want to pursue an ambitious, low-carbon strategy, you need the market structures to deliver it and what we have at the moment will not do the job," said Jim Skea, director of the UK Energy Research Center UKRC at Imperial College in London.